aokellermann/yaycache/README.md

 * paclog-pkglist - list currently installed packages based pacman's log.

-* pacscripts - tries to print out the {pre,post}\_{install,remove,upgrade}
+* pacscripts - print out the {pre,post}\_{install,remove,upgrade}
                scripts of a given package.

 * pacsearch - a colorized search combining both -Ss and -Qs output.
 Installed packages are easily identified with a `[installed]`, and local-only packages are also listed.

-* pacsort - concatenates the given files, sorts them, and writes them to standard output.
+* pacsort - concatenate the given files, sort them, and write them to standard output.

 * pactree - a package dependency tree viewer.

-* rankmirrors - ranks pacman mirrors by their connection and opening speed.
+* rankmirrors - rank pacman mirrors by their connection and opening speed.

-* updpkgsums - performs an in-place update of the checksums in a PKGBUILD.
+* updpkgsums - perform an in-place update of the checksums in a PKGBUILD.